MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/hash-multimap-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Mümkün olan en yüksek hash_multimap uzunluğu.
+Hash_multimap olabilecek en uzun uzunluk.

 ### <a name="remarks"></a>Açıklamalar